Financial-Times/publish-availability-monitor/README.md

  </pre>

 Checks that have already been initiated are unaffected by changes to the values above.

+### Capability monitoring
+The service performs monitoring of [business capabilities](https://tech.in.ft.com/guides/monitoring/how-to-capability-monitoring) by listening for specific e2e publishes on Kafka and reusing the existing endpoint configuration for scheduling the checks.
+All capability monotoring metrics are send to [Graphite](https://graphitev2-api.ft.com/) and are located under `Metrics/content-metadata/capability-monitoring` directory.

 ### Kubernetes details
 In K8s we're using the File-based configuration for environments, and the files are actually contents